dkelly255/calorieculator/README.md

 The final feature on the meal-generation page is the output display which houses the randomly generated meal plans for each meal - this table is hidden via javascript until the user has completed the pre-requisite activities of confirming their food selections from each macronutrient group, and will continuosly update each time the user clicks to generate a meal plan.

 The table is formatted consistently with the site's color palette & previous site tables, and displays a breakdown for the user of some meal plan ideas across breakfast, lunch, and dinner, with one food per macronutrient category - and the actual meal plan generation is triggered by the "generate" button covered in the previous section above.

+From a flow-control perspective, the table will remain hidden via Javascript & CSS until the pre-requisite conditions have been met by the user:

 ![alt text](readme/images/meal-output.png)